whblondeau/gyre/finding_flotsam.md

 Tryggva’s mind went white and blank.
 She was a scholar and Figurator, not a warrior like Afya nor a brawler like Eastwind.
 She had done what she needed to do, but now it seemed all for nothing.
 She watched Skoan’s knife rise for a terrible stab, and could think of nothing to do.

 The giant shark erupted out of the depths then, enraged, gaping in a frenzy.
 It surged up, horribly massive, its jaws engulfing Skoan Usad’s middle body, and some of the hull strakes, with a terrible grating crunch.
 Skoan’s eyes widened in horrible incomprehension, and then she was dragged away and down, departing _Ragfin_ forever.
-A terrific bloody splash, and the waters closed over her and her Guide.
+A terrific bloody splash, and the waters closed over her and her guide.

 Eastwind came aware again.
 She no longer had Tryggva’s command of the acts of the Interior Mind, and could only vaguely remember the act of casting the Oration, but the Oration itself still resonated in her.
 The Crew Oath was lifted.